The Kay Bojesen Monkey - Between Fantasy Figure and Design Object

-The wooden monkey by Kay Bojesen with its sweet face and the clear body transforms children's rooms in rainforests since 1951, encouraging fantastic dreams.
-The exceptional high quality wood processing of the small monkey from Kay Bojesen Denmark delights during generations of time.
+The wooden monkey by Kay Bojesen with its sweet face and the bright belly transforms children's rooms in rainforests since 1951, encouraging fantastic dreams.
+The exceptional high quality wood processing of the small monkey from Kay Bojesen Denmark delights already several generations.

 The wooden monkey is part of a collection of wooden animals that have been designed by Kay Bojesen between 1935 and 1957.
-The Danish company Rosendahl Design Group manufactures the wooden animals in tight cooperation with Kay Bojesen's family today.
+Today, the Danish company Rosendahl Design Group manufactures the wooden animals in close cooperation with Kay Bojesen's family.

-But the wooden animals by Kay Bojesen are not only desired in children’s room, but also in shelves and offices as collector’s pieces that are offered from generation to generation.
-That is why the animals are perfectly adapted to be offered, everywhere life and games exist: baptisms, birthdays, confirmations, high school degrees, marriages, anniversaries…
+But the wooden animals by Kay Bojesen are not only popular in children’s room, but also in shelves and offices as collector’s items that are passed on from generation to generation.
+That's why the animals are perfect as a gift, to be a companion for life and games.
+For baptisms, birthdays, confirmations, finishing school or university, marriages, anniversaries, etc.

-Bojesen himself honored the mantra during his whole life: good design has to be human, warm and vivid: "They should remind us of a circus", is what he used to say about his works, from what his animals count to the most beloved ones.
+Bojesen himself honored the mantra during his whole life: good design has to be human, warm and vivid: "They should remind us of a circus", is what he used to say about his works, from which his animals are considered the most beloved ones.